dzimine/serverless-swarm/README.md

 Roles are described as code in [`inventory.my.dev`]() file.
 Dah, this proto setup is for play, not for production.

+#### 1.1 Setup host machine
-Vagrant is used to create a repeatable local dev environment, with convinience tricks inspired by [6 practices for super smooth Ansible experience](http://hakunin.com/six-ansible-practices).
+Vagrant is used to create a local dev environment representative of a production one, with convinience tricks inspired by [6 practices for super smooth Ansible experience](http://hakunin.com/six-ansible-practices).
 This will set 3 boxes, named `st2.my.dev`, `node1.my.dev`, and `node2.my.dev`, with ssh access configured for root.
-Set up steps:

 1. Generate  a pair of SSH keys:  `~/.ssh/id_rsa`, `~/.ssh/id_rsa.pub` (to use different keys, update the call to `authorize_key_for_root` in